-Consumers around the world are seeking products that are sustainably manufactured and designed for disposal or reuse.
+Consumers around the world are seeking products that are sustainably manufactured and designed for disposal or reuse, and Michigan businesses are moving to meet the demand.

 All materials, including presentations and video from previous forums, are available on IPPSR’s website at http://bit.ly/2nImpSR.